SublimeText/QML/README.md

 Installation
 ------------

-Currently the new remastered package is in alpha, and cannot be installed via Package Control yet.
+Currently the new remastered package is in beta, and cannot be installed via Package Control yet.
 If you want to try it out, close this repository (or download and unzip it) into Sublime Text's Packages folder.